fbaierl/scala-rx-puppeteer/README.md

-# scala-rx-puppeteer [WORK IN PROGRESS]
+# scala-rx-puppeteer ~~> ~~~> [WORK IN PROGRESS ]

-Scala-rx-puppeteer is an utility library for [Scala.Rx](https://github.com/lihaoyi/scala.rx) -  an experimental change propagation library for [Scala](http://www.scala-lang.org/).
+Scala-rx-puppeteer is an utility library for [Scala.Rx](https://github.com/lihaoyi/scala.rx) (an experimental change propagation library for [Scala](http://www.scala-lang.org/)) that aims to nullify the risk of introducing cyclic dependencies.

+These cyclic dependencies might be introduced when triggering the recalculation of a [Rx](http://www.lihaoyi.com/scala.rx/#rx.core.Rx) while performing side effects on an observer ([Obs](http://www.lihaoyi.com/scala.rx/#rx.core.Obs)) change.

 # Background